gaopengcuhk/Pretrained-Pix2Seq/README.md

 # Pretrained-Pix2Seq
 We provide the pre-trained model of Pix2Seq.
-This version contains new data augmentation and minor modifications of Stable-Pix2Seq.
-Our Pix2Seq pretrained for 300 epochs can acheive 37 mAP without beam search or neucles search.
+This version contains new data augmentation.
+The model is trained for 300 epochs and can acheive 37 mAP without beam search or neucles search.

 ## Installation